john-azzaro/Study-Mongoose-Schemas/README.md

 ### How do you work with embedded model arrays in Mongo Shell?
 ---------
-***When working with arrays, Mongo has array update operators and array query operators.*** For example, if you want to add, remove, etc elements to an array you use some of the many methods available.
+***When working with arrays of embedded objects in the MongoDB shell, you can use array update operators and array query operators.*** For example, if you want to add, remove, etc elements to an array you use some of the many methods available.

 * ```$push``` will add items to an array.
 * ```$pull``` will remove all elements that match the specified query.